wework/speccy/README.md

 var result = validator.validate(openapi, options);
 ````

+Or use the [online version](https://openapi-converter.herokuapp.com) which also includes an API

 ## Vendor extensions

 swagger2openapi has support for a limited number of real-world vendor extensions which have a direct bearing on the conversion.
 All other vendor extensions are left untouched.